Clearwater Mountain Parcel W

 - Easy Access

 This splendid property consists of 2.7 wooded acres just above the Webb Creek Marina on Clearwater Lake.
 It’s about 13 miles outside the little town of Ellington, Missouri in Reynolds County, and sits just off a paved state highway near where that road comes to a dead end at Clearwater Lake.
 That is, the lake, the marina, and a state campground are all at the bottom of the hill and this parcel is at the top.
 It’s all wooded in oak and a few pines and has a very manageable terrain.
 Restrictions require you to build a whole-log or native-stone home here.
 Camping is okay in the meantime.

-- We do not supply water or water systems to any of these properties.
+We do not supply water or water systems to any of these properties.
 Purchasers of these parcels need to arrange to drill their own private water well.
-For information on drilling procedures, you should contact local well-drillers in the area.
-The typical cost of a complete well, casing and pump system is usually around $6,500-$7,500.
+For information on drilling procedures you should contact local well-drillers.
+Current prices charged by local well-drillers run around $8 per foot to drill and $9-13 per foot to install a 6-inch casing.
+Missouri law requires a minimum of 80 feet of casing in all locations and more in some.
+The estimated cost of a complete well, casing and pump system in this area is $7,500.
 Permits are not required to drill water wells for single-family dwellings; however, you are required to hire a state-licensed well-driller.

 Explanation: Your home business is encouraged, but not if it's large enough to turn the neighborhood into a strip mall or a resort.

 Explanation: We want to encourage you to build your own home using local materials from the Missouri forest.
 Log home kits are permitted, but not purchased, imported stone.
 Hiring a contractor is permitted, but the emphasis here is on the owner-builder and sensible, affordable housing.
 Wood panels that look like logs are not acceptable, and you can't cut the timber off of the property to build the home.
 However, you can use all the rock from the property that you want.